-Now you will have selected a bunch of keywords after doing your initial research and that’s great however, there is something else you must consider and that’s the match types you have chosen.
+Now you will have selected a bunch of keywords after doing your initial research that’s great, however, there is something else you must consider and that’s the match types you have chosen.

 For example say I had SEO as one of my keywords and I had it on ” broad match ” Someone looking for SEO Jobs, Marketing Jobs, FREE SEO and so many other terms are likely to be triggering my ads.
 All I want is someone to come to me to use my SEO services and I could potentially have lot of clicks but a lot of them will never convert as its too broad.

 It’s wise to have a play around with match types and try things out however, very generic keywords in your niche I’d have on phrase or exact match and the long tail keywords or more specific searches you could have on broad or phrase match.

 This is really important to ensure you look after negative keywords on your campaign having a list of negative keywords will help you get rid of traffic that won’t convert.
 If you are selling products or services the word ” FREE ” is likely to be the first one as anyone searching for FREE isn’t looking to pay and not really the type of person you want your adverts being served too.
 Words like cheap, jobs, budget, employment are just some of the ones you may want to look at to start with but make sure you keep on top of this.